-But dealing with overwhelm on a near daily basis has also forced me to dig down deep and understand what it is, why it happens and how I can minimize it’s effects on my life and my family’s.
+But dealing with overwhelm on a near-daily basis has also forced me to dig down deep and understand what it is, why it happens, and how I can minimize its effects on my life and my family.
 And what I have learned has been life-changing.

 Recognize the Problem